yhzion/formValidation/README.md

 |email|```/^[0-9a-zA-Z]([-_\.]?[0-9a-zA-Z])*@[0-9a-zA-Z]([-_\.]?[0-9a-zA-Z])*\.[a-zA-Z]{2,3}$/i```|

 *jquery.validation.js* contains presets.
-The presets are used in addition of modify it to suit your project.
+The presets are used in addition or modify it to suit your project.

 ##Authors
 JEON YOUNG HO